Buy Magic Mushrooms

 More info and RSVP

-As with all NYC Resistor events, this event is governed by our Code of Conduct.
+This class will be taught by NYC Resistor member Woody.
+As with all NYC Resistor events, this class is 18+ and governed by our Code of Conduct.
 The Code of Conduct, as well as accessibility information, can be found at www.nycresistor.com/participate/.

 More info and RSVP